 A black cat crossing your path signifies that the animal is going somewhere.Groucho Marx

-There are many superstitions surrounding the feline with sable fur, and the one stating that your luck is going to have a downward turn if you have one walk in front of you is the most prevalent.
-We would like to remind you, however, that Groucho Marx has the right of it.
-All it means when a black cat walks in front of you is that the animal is clearly going somewhere, and should either be pet, fed treats, or left well enough alone.
+This should serve as a reminder, however, that it’s probably more likely that Groucho Marx knows what he is talking about.
+In truth, all it really means when a black cat walks in front of you is that the animal is clearly going somewhere.
+In this case, perhaps it should either be pet, be given treats, or left well enough alone.
 None of these choices is going to have an effect on your luck, one way or another.

 History of International Black Cat Awareness Month

-The creation of International Black Cat Awareness Month came about after it’s creator, Layla Morgan Wilde, noticed that while there are two days dedicated to black cats in the world (One in the UK, one in the US) there wasn’t anything dedicated to them on a national level.
+The creation of International Black Cat Awareness Month came about after its creator, Layla Morgan Wilde, noticed that while there are two days dedicated to black cats in the world (one in the UK, one in the US) there wasn’t anything dedicated to them on a national level.

 How To Celebrate International Black Cat Awareness Month

-For those who are thinking of going to a shelter to adopt a kitten, consider adopting a black kitten to ensure they find their way into a good home, and if it’s a black kitten with special needs so much the better!
+For those who are thinking of going to a shelter to adopt a kitten, consider adopting a black kitten to ensure they find their way into a good home.
+And if it’s a black kitten with special needs, it’s even that much better!
 (Special needs cats get adopted at rates below that of even healthy black kittens, so special needs black kittens are especially in need of love!)